Feb 02, 2023

 It’s best to take your time and effort to work on new projects.
 That way, you can list web development-related accomplishments that are more likely to be considered by a hiring manager, such as in the example below:

 If you’re a junior developer, try to apply for a position at a small company at the beginning of your career.
 These companies will more likely give you more responsibilities sooner.

 Now let’s move on to the education section.

-This section is much more valuable for a junior web developer than a senior one as employers want to see the coding languages and technologies you’ve learned.
+This section is much more valuable for a junior web developer than a senior one as employers want to see the programming languages and technologies you’ve learned.
 Besides formal education, recruiters also want to know what courses, bootcamps, or coding schools you’ve attended.